 - Small paddling pools can be fun and help your dog to cool down, put in a shady position in the garden and the water will stay cooler longer.

-- Treats such apple slices ad carrot slices can be frozen and these will last longer.
+- Treats such as apple slices ad carrot slices can be frozen and these will last longer.

-- Always carry water and a travel bowl for your thirsty dog when out on journeys.
+- Always carry water and a travel bowl for your thirsty dog when out dog walking and on journeys.

 - Use sunshades on vehicle windows to help lower the interior temperature.

-- Try and park your vehicle in a shady position to keep the temperature lower in warmer months if travelling with pets.
+- Try and park your vehicle in a shady position to keep the temperature lower in warmer months when travelling with pets.